mrmodori/blob-mini-tools/README.md

 # Blob Mini Tools - (blob-mini-tools)

-A tini, blobish toolkit of utilites made to stay out of your way, but always ready to help.
+A tiny, blobish toolkit of utillites made to stay out of your way, but always ready to help.

 ---